root-project/web/manual/math/index.md

    std::vector<double> v(6);
    for (int i = 0; i<6; ++i) v[i] = double(i+1);

-// This will produce the symmetric matrix:
+// This creates the symmetric matrix:
    SMatrixSym3 s(v.begin(),v.end())

-// Create a general matrix from a symmetric matrix (the opposite will not compile) SMatrix33 m2 = s;
+// Create a general matrix from a symmetric matrix (the opposite does not compile) SMatrix33 m2 = s;
 {% endhighlight %}